anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

     extension-element = name "_" ALPHA *( ALPHA / DIGIT / "_" )

-Implementers should be aware that existing extension elements use Bare Extension Identifiers.
+Implementers should be aware that existing extension elements use bare extension identifiers.

 ## Usage in Requests {#usage_in_requests}